Hello! It is the blog: How Unique Japan! How are you, everybody?

 (On the other hand, we also fire them for farewell).

-Interestingly, each prefecture in Japan (48th there) has a unique rule or habit to do it.
+Interestingly, each prefecture in Japan (48th) has a unique rule or habit for doing it.
 Sometimes, it is preparing one more meal or offering rice.

-However, making two dolls, Hose and Cow, and setting them in the entrance from 13th to 16th is the popular way for all Japanese.
+However, making two dolls of a horse and a cow and setting them in the entrance during the season is a popular habit for all Japanese.

 As you can see, they are vegetables, cucumbers, and eggplants.

-It is vague why we Japanese use them as hoses (cucumber) and cows (eggplant).
+It is unclear why we use them as hoses (cucumber) and cows (eggplant).
 At least, there is one theory that both are vegetables in summertime.
 Thus, it was easy for the old Japanese to consume them.

 It sounds like an activity.